inga-lovinde/TrustPilotChallengeRust/README.md

 which produce given MD5 hashes.

-(The limit on the number of words is neccessary, because there are single-letter words in the dictionary; and it makes the total number of anagrams astronomically large)
+(The limit on the number of words is neccessary, because there are single-letter words in the dictionary; and it makes the total number of anagrams astronomically large.)

-This is a working draft, so far the code is extremely dirty (this is my first Rust project), and it only lists all anagrams and does not yet do actual MD5 calculation.
+Note that this is my first Rust project.

 ## Algorithm description